iitanmay/iitanmay.com/_pages/teaching.md

 ## YouTube Courses

-I create educational content on fluid dynamics and computational methods.
-You can find my full catalog on my [YouTube Channel](https://www.youtube.com/@TanmayAgrawal7/playlists).
+I create educational content covering the domains of fluid dynamics and computational methods.
+You can find the full range of videos on my [YouTube Channel](https://www.youtube.com/@TanmayAgrawal7/).

 <div class="container">
   <div class="row">